Need a cardiologist?

 is just a click away!

-At Cardiology Now, our team of certified Ontario cardiologists and internists provide expedited virtual and in-person consultations for all Ontario patients.
-If you’re concerned about your cardiovascular health, book your OHIP-covered consultation now!
+At Cardiology Now, our team of certified Ontario cardiologists, internists, and respirologists provide expedited virtual and in-person consultations for all Ontario patients.
+If you’re concerned about your cardiovascular and respiratory health, book your OHIP-covered consultation now!

 Our OHIP-covered consultations and diagnostic tests require a signed requisition from your family doctor, healthcare provider, or local walk-in clinic.